Published by WHO is WHO in RAKRas Al Khaimah, UAE

 RAKEZ stands for Ras Al Khaimah Economic Zone.
 It is the official economic zone authority of the Ras Al Khaimah government and operates multiple specialised free zones across the emirate.

-A standard RAKEZ free zone company can typically be registered and licensed within a few business days once the required documents and KYC information are submitted.
+A standard free zone company can typically be registered and licensed within a few business days once the required documents and KYC information are submitted.
 Visa processing for owners and employees runs in parallel and adds an additional period for medical, Emirates ID, and visa issuance.

-RAKEZ supports more than 50 industries including general trading, consulting, e-commerce, education, manufacturing (light and heavy industrial), pharmaceuticals, food and beverage production, building materials, logistics, technology, and media.
+The authority supports more than 50 industries including general trading, consulting, e-commerce, education, manufacturing (light and heavy industrial), pharmaceuticals, food and beverage production, building materials, logistics, technology, and media.
 Specialised industrial zones (Al Hulaila, Al Ghail) cater to heavier industry; the Business and Academic zones cater to services and education.

 Long-form video interviews with founders, executives, and consultants — many of them operating through RAKEZ.